MoltoRubato/C_Assignment1/README.md

 ## Contributors
 - Ryan Huang
-- University of Melbourne COMP20005 Teaching Team (Question Provider)
+- University of Melbourne COMP20005 Teaching Team (Skeleton Code Provider)

 ## License
 This project is for academic purposes under the University of Melbourne's COMP20005 course.